otaleghani/kiln/README.md

 # Kiln

-**Attention**: this is still a WIP.
+**Attention!**: this is still a WIP.
 I'm currently working on handling all of the deployment quirks.
 If you wish to test it, use the `serve` command that is baked into the program.

 > **Bake your Obsidian vault into a blazing fast static site.**